MicrosoftDocs/dataexplorer-docs/data-explorer/java-ingest-data.md

 ## Troubleshoot

-1. To see if there were any ingestion failures in the last four hours, run the following command in your database:
+1. To see ingestion failures in the last four hours, run the following command on your database:

     ```kusto
     .show ingestion failures